 If not, take action to fix this — fast.

 Why?
-Because consumers are less tolerant of poor service than ever: 92 percent questioned in a survey claimed they would stop doing business with a brand after just three or fewer negative experiences.
+Because consumers are less tolerant of poor service than ever: 92% questioned in a survey claimed they would stop doing business with a brand after just three or fewer negative experiences.

 But you might not even get those second or third chances with 26 percent of these, who actually turn to a competitor because of a single example of poor service.

-This data offers a deep insight into your customer-service team’s strengths and weaknesses.
-Figure out where they’re going wrong and which actions you should take to put things right.
+This data offers a deep insight into your customer service team’s strengths and weaknesses.
+Figure out where they’re doing wrong and which actions you should take to put things right.

 Your Learning Management System (LMS) allows you to assign training to individual workers, enhancing certain skills or working methods addressed in coaching sessions.
 Your learning library should feature content covering various areas, to give your agents all the assistance they’ll need to stay at their best.